djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image10.png)

- Back on the Deployments page, you can now the new deployment being run.
+ Back on the Deployments page, you can now see the new deployment being run.

 ![alt text](images/image11.png)